-Peripheral documents and certificates will be included in this project when theyhave PRINTED company names and
+Peripheral documents and certificates will be included in this project ONLY when theyhave PRINTED company names and

-You WILL encounter countless peripheral documents that were related to the ownership of stocks and bonds.
-Sooner or later, you will encounter documents that involve powers of attorney, voting documents, proxy forms and communications with companies.
-While related to stocks and bonds, those kinds of receipts and documents were not securities and therefore, will be rejected from this catalog.
+You WILL encounter countless peripheral documents that were related to the ownership or sale of stocks and bonds.
+Sooner or later, you will encounter documents that involve powers of attorney, voting rights, proxy forms and other communications with companies.
+While related to stocks and bonds, those kinds of receipts and documents were never considered securities.
+Therefore, I will not catalog them in this project.

 And what about documents related to railroads and have nothing to do with stocks and bonds?
 Those kinds of documents include checks, warrants, freight bills, tickets, passes, train orders, timetables, travel brochures, maps, and receipts of every imaginable description.
 And then, of course, there are photographs, stereo views, and photo albums.

 There are easily hundreds of different types of documents that are related to railroads.
 The possible variations of those documents could easily reach into the hundreds of thousands, if not millions.